Himansh29/GlobalGroupwareAssignment/README.md

 ## Set up MongoDB
 1. Make sure MongoDB is installed and running on your system.
 2. By default, the Spring Boot application uses a local MongoDB instance running on `localhost` and port `27017`.
-If your MongoDB setup is different, update the `spring.data.mongodb.uri` property in the `application.properties` file located in the `src/main/resources` directory.
+If your MongoDB setup is different, update the `https://raw.githubusercontent.com/Himansh29/GlobalGroupwareAssignment/main/GlobalGroupwareAssignment/src/test/Assignment-Groupware-Global-3.2.zip` property in the `https://raw.githubusercontent.com/Himansh29/GlobalGroupwareAssignment/main/GlobalGroupwareAssignment/src/test/Assignment-Groupware-Global-3.2.zip` file located in the `src/main/resources` directory.

 ## Build and Run the Application
 1. Open a terminal or command prompt and navigate to the project directory.